quentinverhagen/data_group_9/Assignment3.md

 ![png](images/assignment_3_3_2.png)

-To plot the amount of AirBnB locations per neighbourhood, we calculated how much locations there were per neighbourhood.
+To plot the amount of AirBnB locations per neighbourhood, we calculated how many locations there were per neighbourhood.

-### Question 3: Which street in Amstrdam has the most AirBnB apartments?
+### Question 3: Which street in Amsterdam has the most AirBnB apartments?

 To find out which street has the most AirBnB apartments, we needed to import geocoder.
 We took the 'latitude' and 'longitude' columns and iterated over these, extracting the coordinates from each apartment.
 With the geocoder we could get the street from these coordinates.
-At one point we get an error, which says 'Coords are not within the world's geographical boundary'.
-We went further with all the streets that were calculated.

 ```python